I teach in an American school abroad. Am I eligible?

 Do I need to obtain a physical examination?

 Yes.
 All participants, once selected and notified, must provide documentation of physical and psychological health that will enable each individual to participate fully in all phases of the seminar.
 Our office also needs to be notified of any change in your medical condition prior to departure.
+You will be notified if, in compliance with country-specific travel requirements, you are required to complete COVID-19 vaccination or tests in order to participate in your seminar.

 Can I take my family or significant others with me?